Blokus

 Blokus (/'blɒkəs/ BLOK-əs) is an abstract strategy board game for two to four players, where players try to score points by occupying most of the board with pieces of their colour.
 The board is a square regular grid and the pieces are polyominoes.
 It was designed by French mathematician Bernard Tavitian and first released in 2000 by Sekkoïa, a French company.
 It has won several awards, including the Mensa Select award and the 2004 Teacher's Choice Award.
 In 2009, the game was sold to Mattel.

 Gameplay

 The game is played on a square board divided into 20 rows and 20 columns, for a total of 400 squares.
-There are a total of 84 game tiles, organized into 21 shapes in each of four colors: blue, yellow, red, and green.
+There are a total of 84 game tiles, organized into 21 shapes in each of the four colors: blue, yellow, red, and green.
 The 21 shapes are based on free polyominoes of one to five squares (one monomino, one domino, two trominoes/triominoes, five tetrominoes, and 12 pentominoes).
 These shapes are the first in the A000105 sequence.

 The standard rules of play for all variations of the game are as follows: